Last Updated on September 7, 2020

 The moniker Land of Enchantment is proudly displayed upon New Mexico license plates, and for good reason.
 Although this is mostly an arid land of cactus, scrub-bush and tumbleweeds you’ll still find plenty of steamy New Mexico hot springs to choose from.
 In fact, we visited three Taos hot springs in one day so we’ll show you those first followed by other pockets of geothermal activity throughout this state.

-Discover More Hot Springs New Mexico is Famous For
+Discover More of the Hot Springs New Mexico is Famous For

 This article tells you how and where to find even more hot springs in New Mexico.
 Each spot highlighted here includes hints on soaking etiquette, water temperature, what to expect when you get there and very important information on nudity in the springs.
 Don’t forget to check out Touring Hot Springs New Mexico: The State’s Best Resorts and Rustic Soaks for even more information.

 Again, we first mention how to easily visit three Taos hot springs in one day.
 In particular, pay close attention to our driving directions to Manby Hot Springs in Taos; we tell you the best road to take for visiting these beautiful riverside soaking pools!
 Following Taos we include a good variety of hot springs in New Mexico to choose from, so keep reading and find your perfect spot!